webthingee/sneakerz/README.md

 # Sneakerz #

-Zentra is a base theme for zen that...
+Sneakerz is a Drupal theme that will get you up and running in TwitterBootstrap-nan Style.

 - Uses SASS
 - Implements CSS structure based on SMACSS